El Paso Wrongful Death Lawyer

 - Medical malpractice: The vast majority of healthcare professionals in El Paso are highly skilled and always provide their patients with the highest quality of care.
 Unfortunately, sometimes healthcare professionals cut corners, don’t follow proper procedures, or are simply negligent and fail to provide proper care.
 When this is the case, wrongful deaths can occur and healthcare professionals can be held liable.
 Medical malpractice may involve misdiagnosis, surgical errors, delayed diagnosis, and birth injuries.

 - Workplace accidents: Some workplaces, such as construction sites, are inherently dangerous.
 Other work areas are not as dangerous, but serious accidents can still happen.
 If an employer does not carry workers’ compensation insurance, those who lose a loved one on the job may be able to file a wrongful death claim against the employer.
 The family may also be able to file a claim against a third party that caused a fatality.
-A third party is someone that is not connected to the same employer as the deceased.
+A third party is someone who is not connected to the same employer as the deceased.
 For example, if a courier was in an accident with a third-party driver while on the job and the other driver was at fault, the courier’s family could file a wrongful death claim against the other driver.

 - Defective products: Most people don’t expect products to be defective.
 When they are, the results can be deadly.
 For example, if the brakes on a car are defective and a driver attempts to stop, those brakes could fail and result in a fatal accident.
 When that is the case, family members can hold manufacturers responsible for causing the death.